FixelAlgorithmsTeam/fixel/_posts/2018-07-30-fixel-fft-wizard-1-ps.md

 #### Hardware

  *  x64 Bit CPU (Intel or AMD) with SSE4 Support.
-    Baiscally any modern CPU created by Intel or AMD since ~2010.
+    Basically any modern CPU created by Intel or AMD since ~2010.

 ## Summary